 In other words, size matters—but it’s not enough if the quality isn’t present.
 Elements needed for a successful preschool program include:

 - “adequate learning time for students”

 Building blocks, the site shares, include teachers who are prepared and use a well-thought-out curriculum.
 What else matters: family engagement in meaningful ways and support for any special needs, including for children who are still learning English.

 Horizon Education Centers

 At Horizon, we right-size our preschool programs to provide your child with the most enriching experience possible.
 In our programs, your child will benefit from our focus on:

 - Literacy skills

-- Verbal skills
+- Verbal and social skills

-- Numbers recognition
+- Numbers and letters recognition